Why is RemoteBox restricted to certain versions of VirtualBox?

 |v1.6 and newer

-RemoteBox is known to run on Linux, Solaris, MacOS X, Windows, NetBSD, FreeBSD, OpenBSD, DragonFly BSD and others.
-It should run on any modern flavour of UNIX providing the required dependencies are installed.
+Not every version of RemoteBox works on all operating systems but it's known to have ran on Linux, Solaris, MacOS, Windows, NetBSD, FreeBSD, OpenBSD, DragonFly BSD and others.
+It should run on any modern flavour of UNIX providing the required

 Which server operating systems running VirtualBox, does RemoteBox support?

-RemoteBox supports connecting to servers running Linux, Windows, MacOS X, Solaris and FreeBSD.
+RemoteBox supports connecting to servers running Linux, Windows, MacOS, Solaris and FreeBSD.

 Does RemoteBox support Teleport?